 - Submerged cap

-- Boards placed about mid depth of the must which capture and hold the cap in suspension.
+- Boards placed about mid-depth of the must which captures and holds the cap in suspension.
 The cap forms…but it is submerged.

 The wine is red, tannin and phenolics have their place in the must, and now let’s away with the skins.
 This is the messy bit.
 Someone pulls a plug, and the juice just runs out of the fermentation vessel.
 There are generally hoses and buckets involved, but the first, most willing juice to run is free run juice.
 This juice is ready, and it’s generally considered the highest quality juice from any harvest.

 Next, the spongey mass that is left is gently, delicately pressed.
 Where basket presses (baskets with screw-down tops) once held sway, red wines are generally subjected to more modern techniques.
 Inflated bladders have the most precision, allowing winemakers to determine how firmly to press and for how long.
 Winemaking has a large inventory of equipment which is horizontal cylinders.
 The press is no different.
 Think of a horizontal cylinder with an inflatable balloon inside.
 The grapes are placed into the cylinder, the balloon inflates to press the grapes against the side of the cylinder with a specific amount of pressure.
 Each subsequent pressing need to be firmer to squeeze out more juice.
 This presses out harsher phenolics from the pomace into the wine.
 As a rule, free run wine and wine from different pressings are kept separate until quality and taste tests run their course.

 MLF.
 ML.
 Malo.
 Secondary fermentation.
 Whatever you call it, please know that it’s not alcoholic fermentation.
 Malolactic Fermentation is incredibly common in red wines.
 Indeed, there are some winemakers who would dare you to try and stop it.
 Lactic Acid Bacteria take malic acid (what makes green apples tart) and convert it to lactic acid (what makes cheese creamy).